The overall rating of a review is different from a simple average of all individual ratings.

 We waited for about 2 days for our photos, and we went to view them.
 They give them to you, so you can choose which ones you want, they always take extra.
 You then go back next day and pay for any extra ones you want (very cheap!).
 When you get the photos you also get the Wedding Certificate.
 Now you are all legal, officially Mr & Mrs!!!!!

 There are many extras you can pay for, ie having a video done, more photo's taken.
 That can all be arranged by Thomas Cook before you go.

 In my opinion, i wanted a hassle free wedding, plenty of sunshine, lovely wedding day.
 And, in my opinion Thomas Cook gave that to me.

 I just got married so i can see how this could save you a lot of time and hassle.
 A good review, and could sway a few people to spend their most memorable day abroad.
 Good Review and hope you have a happy life together!
 Although you've been together ages now...lol

 unquietmind 14.10.2005 21:25

 It sound close to the dream wedding and your pictures are stunning. x A really good review. x

 Its sounds like you had a fantastic day.
 You look gorgeous in the photos, as do your boys and husband!
 Helen

-Florence in the Thomas Cook Pocket Guide series; comprising a range of handy, pocket-sized ... more
+The Thomas Cook Pocket Guide series comprise a range of handy, pocket-sized guides ... more